How Trump's son-in-law helped salvage the North American trade zone

 At every slump in the talks, which began formally in August last year, multiple players helped stabilize the situation.
 One of the hairiest moments was in April last year, when trade experts say Trump was close to triggering U.S. withdrawal from NAFTA, prompting frantic lobbying from business groups.

-Trump changed his mind, according to one source close to the talks, only after his agriculture minister, Sonny Perdue, showed the president a map including all the Trump-supporting, farming states that would suffer lost exports if NAFTA collapsed.
+Trump changed his mind, according to one source close to the talks, only after agriculture minister Sonny Perdue showed the president a map including all the Trump-supporting, farming states that would suffer lost exports if NAFTA collapsed.

 Similarly, there was more to bringing the talks to a last-minute finale than just Kushner’s efforts.
 Outside factors were also pushing all sides toward a deal.